mozilla/release-services/base/docs/usage/@relengapi/badpenny.rst

     A badpenny *task* is a named action that occurs on a schedule.
     That schedule is determined by the code implementing the action.

+    Tasks are defined in code, so they cannot be modified via the API.
+    Tasks that were once defined in the code, but are no longer, are considered "inactive".

 .. api:autotype:: BadpennyJob

     A *job* is a single execution of a task's action.